nullcline/nullcline/README.md

-### hey
+### hi

-my github serves an extra purpose as being a project portfolio, because that just makes sense.
+my github serves an extra purpose as being a project portfolio, because that just makes sense. things are not polished because i prefer to spend more of my time actually building and learning :)

 ### about